 A crepnia is a round, shallow, heavy steel pan with a high, flat lid that fits over its edges.
 The pan is filled with food, covered, then pushed into the hearth.
 Embers are piled all around it.
+The word crepnia also applies to the food—usually meat with vegetables—that cooks in the vessel.

 - 2 fresh fryer rabbits, about 3 lbs. each, cleaned and dressed